-Most of us try to sleep as little as possible.
-After all why waste time sleeping when there is so much to do and experience in the world?
-However, just as with exercising and nutrition, sleep too is an important part of a healthy lifestyle, and when you begin to ignore it, a ‘sleep debt’ gets created which leads to further health problems.
+Most of us do not get enough sleep.
+However, just as with exercising and nutrition, sleep is an important part of a healthy lifestyle.
+When you ignore it over a period of time, you create a sleep debt which leads to further health problems.

 What Is Sleep Debt?

 If this difference is too large, then it is termed as sleep deprivation and it leads to both physical and mental fatigue.
-Sleep debt is affected by other factors which include sleep cycle, stages of sleep.
+Other factors that affect sleep debt include the sleep cycle and the stages of sleep.

 Sleep – Relationship Between Sleep Cycle And Sleep Deficit

-For many, sleep is the time when your brain shuts off and the body goes to rest.
+Many people believe that sleep is the time when your brain shuts off and the body goes to rest.
 On the contrary, your brain actually remains busy during sleep, supervising all the necessary maintenance tasks to prepare you for the day ahead.
-Therefore, getting a good sleep is not just about the hours of sleep but about the quality of it all.

 Cause Of Sleep Debt

-Mostly, busy lifestyles tend to produce sleep debt in a person.
-However, there can be medical conditions such as insomnia, sleep apnea and other similar health problems that might keep you awake at night.
-In addition to all this, drug side-effects, stress, erratic work timings, and substance abuse can also cause sleep debt in a person.
+But that’s not the only cause of sleep debt.
+There can be medical conditions such as insomnia, sleep apnea or other similar health problems that might keep you awake at night.
+In addition to all this, drug side-effects, stress, erratic work timings, and substance abuse all lead to lack of sleep and eventually sleep debt.

 Effects of Sleep Deprivation On The Body and Why You Should Take It Seriously

-Sleep deprivation can be divided into two categories i.e. partial and total deprivation.
-While partial deprivation stems from the aggregated sleep debt over a week or more, total deprivation is when you simply go without sleeping for days together.
+There are two categories of sleep debt: partial and total deprivation.
+While partial deprivation stems from the aggregated sleep debt over a week or more, total deprivation is when you simply go without sleeping for days at a time.

 Partial sleep deprivation affects your brain functioning and can produce consequences such as irritability, memory lapses, severe drowsiness and reduction in cognitive efficiency.
-Over time, it affects your immune system, increases risk of heart diseases, type II diabetes, obesity, etc. Sometimes, the effects are also seen in the form of aches, tremors and decreased reaction time.
+Over time, it affects your immune system, increases risk of heart disease, type II diabetes, obesity, etc… Sometimes the affects are aches, tremors, and decreased reaction time.

-Conversely, total sleep deprivation will produce severe hallucination, impaired moral judgment and symptoms similar to those seen in another mental disorder called ADHD (Attention Deficit Hyperactivity Disorder).
+Conversely, total sleep deprivation will produce severe hallucination and impaired moral judgment.
+These are symptoms similar to those seen in another mental disorder called ADHD (Attention Deficit Hyperactivity Disorder).

 Diagnosis And Treatment Of Sleep Debt

 It is fairly simple for your doctor to diagnose sleep debt just by looking at your symptoms and rate of fatigue.
-In fact, medical professionals believe that a many health complications arise from lack of sleep over a period of time and therefore advise their patients to make it up through extra sleep.
+In fact, medical professionals believe that many health complications arise from lack of sleep over a period of time.
+They therefore advise their patients to make it up through extra sleep.

-In special cases, where a person is not able sleep owing to insomnia or other causes, doctors will prescribe sleep inducing medications.
-Similarly, sleep debt due to stress is treated with stress reducing drugs and serotonin enhancers.Tags: health, sleep, Sleep apnea, Sleep debt, Sleep deprivation
+In special cases, where a person is not able to sleep because of insomnia or other causes, doctors will prescribe sleep inducing medications.
+Similarly, doctors prescribe stress reducing drugs and serotonin enhancers to treat stress-induced sleep debt.